SNAP Benefits in Florida: How to Apply and Qualify

 Residency Requirements: You must be a resident of Florida to apply for and receive benefits.

-Citizenship Status: Applicants must be U.S. citizens or qualified non-citizens, such as lawful permanent residents or refugees.
+Citizenship Status: You must be a U.S. citizen or a qualified non-citizen, such as a lawful permanent resident or refugee.

 Download Benny app to save on groceries